Getting To Belize By Air

 How To Get To Belize By Land

 Getting to Belize from Guatemala and Mexico is easier by land, public or chartered tour bus, rented vehicle or by sea.
+Regular bus and busito (small bus) transport is readily available at the land borders with Guatemala and Mexico.
+Fuente Del Norte and Linia Dorada (Guatemala) and ADO Bus (Mexico) make runs all the way to Belize City catering to tourists wanting to catch the water taxis to Ambergris Caye and Caye Caulker.
 In the south entry is possible by sea at Punta Gorda Toledo district which has several water taxi operators travelling to and from neighbouring Guatemala and Honduras.
 Artisanal fishermen and locals enter and exit Belize informally in the south using the Sartstoon and Temash rivers and numerous creeks as transportation corridors.
 Milpa farmers regularly criss-cross the Belize land border with Guatemala in this area.
 Belize has formal border crossings at Benque Viejo del Carmen in Western Belize, and at Santa Elena Corozal bordering Chetumal Quintana Roo in the north.
 Like in the south, informal crossings by river, creeks and land are numerous in the Orange Walk and Corozal districts.
 The north of Belize has the least rainfall and rivers and creeks are small and shallow especially in the dry season.
 To say that Belize has porous land borders, is an understatement.

 Belize Entry Requirements